 “Well, back in the office we call them Web Application Scanning

 “See this Web Application Scanning has parameters to find OWASP top 10 weaknesses automatically.
 It does that day and lets you know issues to be taken care of.
 That’s obviously better than your development team digging in every single day,”

 “And this firewall?
 We already have that right Bob?”
 Frank looked at one of his employees.

-Find out all the OWASP and SANS vulnerabilities on your website with a Free Forever Website Scan.
+Find out all the OWASP top 10 and SANS vulnerabilities on your website with a Free Forever Website Scan.

 Founder & Chief Marketing Officer, Indusface